 - In any given year, only 36.9 percent of people with anxiety disorders will receive treatment for their conditions.

-Symptoms and Diagnosis of an Anxiety Disorder
+Anxiety Disorder Symptoms and Diagnosis

 The situations that trigger an anxious reaction differ based on anxiety disorder type.
 But all anxiety disorders produce physical symptoms consistent with severe and uncontrollable anxiety, including: